Elena (Street Fighter): Design

-Elena stands 183 cm tall (6 ft) and has measurements of 83-58-88 cm (33-23-35 in).
+Elena stands 183 centimeters tall (6 ft) and has measurements of 83-58-88 cm (33-23-35 in).
 The team focused on her beauty when creating her, with a design note to give her "plump breasts" and a developer describing her as "Yuki in Africa", referring to Japanese actress Yuki Uchida.
 Her outfit consists of a white foldover bikini bottom, and a strip of cloth crisscrossing over her breasts and to her neck, exposing her under cleavage.
 Red, gold and blue bands completely cover her neck, wrists and portions of her biceps and legs.
 When designing her outfit, they wanted to make her look "misplaced" alongside the other characters, and her attire was meant to contrast against the other Street Fighter III female character at the time, Ibuki.
 Yasuda struggled a bit with her proportions, in particular positioning her breasts higher on her chest to help offset her long legs.

 While later appearances have given her a variety of secondary outfits such as Japanese schoolgirl attire, this has persisted as the character's primary outfit in every game until Street Fighter 6, where she is included as part of the "Year 2" content update for the game as a downloadable character.
 Due to game director Takayuki Nakayama wanting the game to have a character that used Capoeira while also wanting a character that originated from Africa, her design was revised to portray her as more mature.
 To that end, her hair is now slightly lengthened and her bangs removed, while her outfit now incorporates white pants with black stripes, a red sash around her neck, and white sandals with a red strap.